em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

 > points_df <- SpatialPointsDataFrame(cbind.data.frame(points$Lon, points$Lat),points, proj4string = CRS("+proj=longlat"))
 > points_UTM<-spTransform(points_df, CRS("+init=EPSG:32737"))
 ```
-Then, add a `tm_shape` for the sampling locations, and a `tm_dots` layer to plot the points.
-In addition to setting the layer to a single color, we can map 'color' to one of the variables in the `points_UTM` object, in this case the column indicating elevation (in feet).
+Then, add a `tm_shape` for the sampling location data, and a `tm_dots` layer to plot the points.
+An alternative to setting the layer to a single color is to map 'color' to one of the variables in the `points_UTM` object, in this case the column indicating elevation (in feet).
 We can also add a scale bar!
 ```
 > tm_shape(kenya_smooth) +
     tm_polygons() +